kai687/sphinxawesome-theme/docs/about.rst

 Sphinx themes are a collection of Jinja2_ templates for the HTML, CSS styles and additional JavaScript files.
 The traditional way to style a theme is to write conventional CSS.
-After that, all that needs to be done to use the theme is to put files in the right place for Sphinx.
+After that, you just need to put the files in a place that Sphinx can find in order to use the theme.

 .. vale off